karldyson/dnsimple-go/README.md

 dnsimple-domain facilitates domain actions; initially just listing the domains in the account, and checking whether a domain is available to register.

+If listing, and given a domain name, will list the details of the domain as well as the details of the associated registrant.

 Will eventually support registration and renewal.

+### dnsimple-contact

+dnsimple-contact facilitates contact actions; initially just listing those in the account.

+If listing, and given a contact's ID (from the list output), will list the details of the contact.

+Will eventually support creation and deletion of contacts.

 ## Caveats